cyekov/Obfvious/README.md

 Shadow was incepted as part of my research on executable similarity and specifically malware similarity (TODO: cite).
 I wanted to examin how reliant are static AV engines (exposed through VirusTotal (TM)) on meta data such as hard-coded strings and debug info.

+It can also be of use to software authors that want to protect their code from RE.

 ## Notes
 * As opposed to many tools build upon LLVM, Shadow is *not* implemented as a pass, but instead coded as an integral part of CLang.
 To the best of my knowledge, you can’t at this point create an out-of-source LLVM pass on windows.
 * You cannot cross compile (you can’t build a Windows clang on a non-Win machine)